US Taxes on Foreign Property: Buying & Selling Real Estate Abroad

 To help explain how to calculate the capital gains tax associated with selling your foreign real estate, let’s discuss the sale of John Expat’s primary residence outside the US.

 John moved to China in 2005, where he immediately began searching for a home to purchase.
 He found one, and on November 17, 2005, he signed the papers to buy his new home.
 He paid 1,865,000 Chinese Yuan (CNY) for the property on the date of sale.
 On May 25, 2007, he spent 50,000 CNY for new windows on the house.

 In 2011, he decided he wanted to move back to the US to spend time with his family and put his house on the market.
 He signed the closing papers on June 24, 2011, with a sales price of 2,010,000 CNY.
 At that time, he had 1,725,000 CNY left to pay on his mortgage.

 Each transaction is converted to USD at the date the transaction occurred:

 |Gain on Sale of Property

 Because John owned and lived in the property for at least two of the last five years, he is eligible to exclude the entire gain associated with the sale of his principal residence.

 The other transaction that results from the sale of his principal residence is the gain or loss resulting from the currency exchange.
 This is calculated as follows:

-If you are going to be buying a residence overseas, you should discuss your options with your host country’s US embassy, consult multiple international real estate brokers, and discuss your options with an expat tax expert.
-When owning property abroad, doing so will allow you to know what to expect from your purchase of a home overseas and avoid any unpleasant surprises on your US tax return.
+If you are buying a residence overseas, you should discuss your options with your host country’s US embassy, consult multiple international real estate brokers, and discuss your options with an expat tax expert.